Ultramarine-Linux/um/README.md

 - [ ] Refactor sudo
 - [ ] Refactor all of this really
 - [ ] Put styles in a cute little place
-- [ ] Figure out what to display for the status command